rarebreed/khadga-book/src/chapter_1.md

 setting up a database of users and saved chat history.
 It will also showcase how to do user authentication and authorization.

+Next, we will write a webassembly module that interacts with WebRTC and WebSocket APIs.
+We will use this so that the webassembly can quickly and efficiently store data into tensor format that we can hand back to tensorflowjs.

-Second, we will enhance the app so that it will do video as well as text based chatting.
+Then, we will enhance the app so that it will do video as well as text based chatting.
 In this step, we will add a signaling service to the bacnd, so peers can find one another.
 Chats can either be saved locally or stored on the discovery server.
 This step will also show how to encrypt the streams for end to end encryption.